 Legal form software, a subset of document automation software, is used primarily to create digital versions of legal forms.
 Legal forms are usually pre-structured documents with a defined template that have little to no variation from document to document.
 Examples of legal forms may include court-mandated documents, government PDFs, company formation related documents, releases, tax-related forms, and intake forms.
 Legal forms software not only digitizes reusable forms, but helps create a better client experience, all while helping to create a more efficient practice.
 Key benefits include:

 Data management: Legal form software can help track, collect, manage, and reuse client data, whether it’s allowing for faster input when filling out forms, saving and managing data once forms have been completed, or reusing for other documents.
-Automated workflow capabilities and integrations with data or document management systems make this process more effective.
+Automated workflow capabilities offered by legal workflow software platforms and integrations with data or document management systems make this process more effective.

 Standard, up to date forms: Legal forms software can assist in creating forms that can be accessed throughout the organization.
 This helps ensure that forms used are standardized, compliant, and up to date.

 Better client experience: Clients are better served with digital, easy-to fill forms.
 Software with client questionnaires make the intake and form filling process even smoother - a guided questionnaire can collect the information, input it into the form, and quickly generate completed forms.
 Client portals or self service areas allow for faster access and an individualized experience.